|Wicked always wins.|

 “Strictly speaking, they aren’t visions.
 Well,” he held up a hand, “not always, perhaps not even most of the time.
 Visions or premonitions are a dime a dozen, really.
 They occur much more often than people realize.
 They really aren’t that remarkable.
 Nor are they accurate.
 Not usually.
 Your mother was probably more gifted than the typical Seer, meaning she had greater clarity than most.”

 I waited.
-The scone was so tasty that I quickly finished it.
+The scone was tasty.
+I wasn’t aware how quickly I had finished it.
 He glanced at the empty plate and without commenting picked it up, disappeared inside, and returned a few moments later with a fresh one.
-I bit into it as he collected his thoughts.
+I thanked him, then bit into it as he collected his thoughts.

 “Vision Bearers are ... well, think of them more as Soul Givers.
 Your spirit ‘houses,’ if you will, an essential ‘component’ of spirit meant to go to someone else, someone you’ll meet at an undetermined future time.
 It has germinated inside you, has grown inside you, and is waiting for the moment to flower.
 But it isn’t yours—again, strictly speaking.
 It’s meant for someone else, someone you may not have met yet but will.
 Follow?”